codeskyblue/gosuv/README.md

 # Plugin Design

-If executable file put in folder `$HOME/.gosuv/cmdplugin` with prefix `gosuv-`, gosuv will treat this file as a subcommand.
+All command plugin will store in `$HOME/.gosuv/cmdplugin`, gosuv will treat this plugin as a subcommand.

 for example:

 	$HOME/.gosuv/cmdplugin/ --.
+		|- showpid/
-		|- gosuv-showpid			-rwx
+			|- run

+There is a directory `showpid`

-When run `gosuv showpid`, file `gosuv-showpid` will be called.
+When run `gosuv showpid`, file `run` will be called.

 # Design